sunfounder/arduino_starter_kit/docs/source/18_photoresistor.rst

 If you place the photoresistor in a dark situation, the value of the A0 pin will increase.
 In a dark enough situation, the resistance of the photoresistor will be infinite, and its voltage will be close to 5V (the 10K resistor becomes negligible), and the value of the A0 pin will be close to 1023.

-11. Connect the other pin of the 10K resistor to the 5V pin on the R3 board.
+11. Connect the other pin of the 10K resistor to the 5V pin on the Arduino Uno R3.

 .. image:: img/17_light_alarm_5v.png
     :width: 500